Minecraft Jack o’ Lantern Blocks for Halloween!

 Now you are ready to start crafting!

-Tutorial to make Minecraft Jack O’ Lanterns
+How to make wooden block Minecraft Jack O’ Lanterns

 Before you print out your printable, make sure to measure your blocks.
 The printable is designed for 3.25 x 3.25 inch cubes but I found that my blocks were even smaller than that and the edges were rounded, making the paper roll over the edge and creating some overlap which didn’t fare very well as you’ll see below (FUTURE PINTEREST FAIL!).
 To fix that problem I printed my printable out at 95% and it came out perfectly (see below how I troubleshooted this problem).